icmx/dove/README.md

 ## Stack

   - Node.js, Fastify, TypeScript
-  - LowDB (JSON file insteaad of a database)
+  - LowDB (JSON file instead of a database)
   - Manual string-to-HTML UI, no any JS frameworks

 There are no any shiny complex technologies here which is **by design**.